ashley-hardy/NationalParkFinder/README.md

 ![alt text](Img/Splash.png)

 User can browse around the interactive Google Map to find National Parks within the US.
-By clicking on a pin, the user can find out park information, view a a photo, and add the park to their favorites list.
+By clicking on a pin, the user can read park information, view an image, and add the park to their favorites list.

 ![alt text](Img/Map.png)